hkim07/extract_misinformation_candidate_tweets/README.md

     * Put the download file in the `/dat` folder.
 Delete files given with this repo if you are not interested in COVID-19 related tweet replies.
     * You should change the query depending on your interest.

 2) Run `preprocess.py` that returns a file `replies.csv` consisting of three columns: tweet_id, user_id, and text.
-Mentions, hastags, and URLs in body texts will be removed.
+Mentions, emojis, and URLs in body texts will be removed.

 ## COVID-19 misinformation about use of antibiotics